 And that’s it!
 You don’t need to have a closet full of supplies to get started as a graphic designer.

 Step 4: Learn the Tools of Graphic Design

 Now that you have the tools and the know the foundation of graphic design, it’s time to actually learn the tools (yes!
-You finally made it to the step where you are going to become a graphic designer)!
+You finally made it to the step where you are going to actually learn how to become a graphic designer that can make designs)!

 I’m thankful for all the affordable online courses out there because they will save you months of time trying to piece everything together on your own.

 This Udemy graphic design course is much more affordable than an entire degree, yet it will still help you figure out how to use the tools and software.

 Opening up Illustrator for the first time is overwhelming, but knowing the basics will propel your learning forward much faster.